About Pivotal Greenplum Command Center

 Greenplum Database calls the query metrics extension when a query is first submitted, when a query’s status changes, and when a node in the query execution plan initializes, starts, or finishes.
-The query metrics extension sends metrics in UDP packets to the metrics collection agent running on each segment host.
+The query metrics extension sends metrics to the metrics collection agent running on each segment host.
 The extension also collects information about the locks queries hold so that you can see which queries hold locks that block other queries.
 The agent posts the metrics to the Greenplum Command Center rpc port.

 metrics_collection extension is included with Pivotal Greenplum Database.
 The extension is enabled by setting the